Retrieving Top-k Hyperedge Triplets: Models and Applications

 \section{Conclusion and Future Work}

-We introduced efficient algorithms for finding the three hyperedges with the strongest connection patterns in hypergraphs.
-These connection patterns take advantage of the quality offered by intersection sizes in the ranking and discovery of hypergraph motifs.
-Through case studies on the \YE\ and \AB\ datasets, we can estimate the proximity of businesses without the use of any metadata and the existence of behavioral trends among the readers of the most popular Amazon books, respectively.
-Experiments on real-world hypergraphs show practical computation on networks with millions of nodes and edges.
+In this work, we introduced a novel problem formulation for finding different types of top-$k$ hyperedge triplets.
+The connection patterns we formulate take advantage of the quality offered by the intersection sizes in the ranking and discovery of hypergraph motifs.
+We proposed efficient algorithms to materialize each of those formulations in real-world data.
+Experiments and case studies on real-world hypergraphs show practical benefit and efficient computation on networks with millions of nodes and edges.

-Although our algorithms exhibit strong performance, we are unable to process hypergraphs with billions of edges in a reasonable amount of time.
-As a future work, we will investigate further enhancements to our algorithms and parallelization approaches which speedup the computation.
-Further research is also needed on a hyperedge triplet merging scheme, with our initial approach having promising results.
-An interesting avenue is to use a merging scheme to generate a regional map of business locations in \YE\ using only the graph data.
+Although $h$-motifs are designed to classify (small) hypergraphs, they are trivial for large hypergraphs, unlike hyperedge triplets.
+It is well known that many graph neural network architectures also have difficulty classifying large hypergraphs due to their memory and runtime constraints.
+Hyperedge triplets provide a building block for fast and memory-efficient large hypergraph classification models, which we will address as future work.
+Despite the strong performance exhibited by our algorithms, we are yet to process hypergraphs with billions of edges in a reasonable amount of time, which is another interesting future direction to explore.
+Hyperedge triplets can also be used to study hyperedge prediction as the hyperedges with the strongest ties (or weights) are more likely to involve nodes in new hyperedges.